-Find one that has fenced of areas for small and big dogs.
+Find a dog park for small dogs.
+If a small dog park is not available in your area choose a dog park that has fenced of areas for little dogs.
 A lot of dog parks are doing this to help prevent attacks from occurring.

 Your Pomeranian may be playing with small dogs but don’t assume toy dogs are always calm.
 Some can attack other dogs, although fatalities won’t generally occur as they would be more evenly matched.
 However, such attacks can still leave physical and emotional scars that can last for a long time.

 Keep your eyes open for warning signs that a dog may attack.
 Signs include baring his teeth, raised hackles and an icy glare.
 If this happens, remove your dog from that part of the park.
 However, you shouldn’t let an incident like that prevent you from using the park because it can happen often with no further repercussions.

 Socialising and playing with other dogs of a similar size are great benefits and outweigh the odds of a fight happening.
 Instead of visiting an actual dog park, go to a park where you can simply have your pet on his leash and take him for walks.
 Some won’t have signs saying that dogs are permitted.
 However, there will be rules governing the use of a leash at all times and that all droppings must be picked up.